webdesignberlin/coding-guidelines/js/guidelines.md

 }, options );

 // Function with a callback, object, or array as the last argument:
-// No space after after the last argument foo( data, function() {
+// No space after the last argument foo( data, function() {
     // Do stuff
 });